-Clackamas River Basin
+Clackamas River Basin, Oregon

 In 1877, Livingston Stone, employed by the U.S. Fish Commission to explore potential hatchery sites throughout the Columbia River Basin, professed that “probably no tributary of the Columbia has abounded so profusely with salmon in past years as this river (the Clackamas).”
 Unfortunately, over the next 150 years, salmon populations in the Clackamas plummeted as a result of overfishing, dams, logging, mining and habitat destruction.